How to create AI-based reusable rules using testRigor?

 Here’s how the complete test case will look:

-fill out the review form by selecting "3 stars" above "Nickname", entering nickame as "Vicky" in "NickName", a summary, and a review
+enter "Voyage Yoga Bag" in "search" enter enter click on "Voyage Yoga Bag" in the catalog section below "search" click on "Add your review" Fill out the review form by selecting "3 stars" above "Nickname", entering nickame as "Vicky" in "NickName", a summary, and a review click on "Submit"

 That’s it!
-No complex XPath/CSS locators just provide plain English statements and testRigor’s AI will simply execute your automated test cases.
+No complex XPath/CSS locators, just provide plain English statements, and testRigor’s AI will simply execute your automated test cases.

 Viewing Test Results

-Once the test is executed, you can view the execution details, such as execution status, time spent in execution, screenshots, error messages, logs, video recordings of the test execution, etc. In case of any failure, logs and error text are available easily in a few clicks.
+Once the test is executed, you can view the execution details, such as execution status, time spent in execution, screenshots, error messages, logs, video recordings of the test execution, etc. In case of any failure, logs and error text are available easily with a few clicks.

 You can also download the complete execution, including steps and screenshots, in PDF or Word format through the View Execution option.